alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The PRIM RUN for a compiled word, is the address of an interpreter that knows how to handle the list of tokens.

-1373 happens to be the TOKEN for DUP at the moment.
+1373 happens to be the TOKEN for DUP at that moment.

 ```FORTH
 ` DUP NTH .